 Member, CNAS Board of Advisors

-Mike Petters is president and CEO of Huntington Ingalls Industries, America’s largest military shipbuilding company and a provider of manufacturing, engineering and management services to the nuclear energy, oil and gas markets.
+Mike Petters is Former Executive Vice Chairman, Board of Directors, Huntington Ingalls Industries, America’s largest military shipbuilding company and a provider of manufacturing, engineering and management services to the nuclear energy, oil and gas markets.
 He is also a member of HII’s Board of Directors.

 Petters previously served as president of Northrop Grumman Shipbuilding and as president of Northrop Grumman’s Newport News sector.
 He joined Newport News Shipbuilding in 1987 in the Los Angeles-class submarine construction division.
 He held a number of increasingly responsible positions throughout the organization, including production supervisor for submarines, marketing manager for submarines and carriers, vice president of aircraft carrier programs, vice president of contracts and pricing, and vice president of human resources.